ipeterpandai/DeepProject/README.md

 # DeepProject
 Sub-Goals in Q-Learning Project

-Download all files into one folder and run the dqn_agent.py in the terminal
+Primary file is the DQN.py

+Extra files are to run another Q Learner